Language-Research-Technology/BinderHub-registry/README.md

 # BinderHub-registry
 This repo contains a JSON file which characterises all of the BinderHub deployments known to be able to run LDaCA notebooks.
 These definitions will be used by the LDaCA portal together with a resources.yml file in the root of each registered notebook repository to filter the BinderHubs which can support that notebook repo.

+## BinderHub registry in BinderHub-registry.json file (Server-side)
-The JSON is defined as follows:
+The BinderHub registry JSON is defined as follows:
 ```json
 {
 	"name": "LDaCA BinderHub Registry",